 KAREN CARTER PETERSON

-Vice Chair of Civic Engagement and Voter Participation
+Vice Chair of Civic Engagement and Voter Protection

-Senator Karen Carter Peterson is the Vice Chair of Civic Engagement and Voter Participation at the Democratic National Committee, focused on protecting voting rights and expanding voter participation.
+Senator Karen Carter Peterson is the Vice Chair of Civic Engagement and Voter Protection at the Democratic National Committee, focused on protecting voting rights and expanding voter participation.

 Karen is serving her second term as chair of the Louisiana Democratic Party — the first woman to ever hold the post.
 She represents New Orleans and parts of Jefferson Parish in the Louisiana State Senate where she serves as the Chair of the Senate and Governmental Affairs Committee.